iosifv/cli-path/docs/README.md

   - Could be used for integration testing (if the gif looks ok in the final product then all is good) -

-### List of wants
+### List of todo's

+- Add dynamoDB connection
+  - save number of calls for each user
-- Limit google maps calls globally and per user
+  - Limit calls globally and per user
 - [Serverless Prune Plugin](https://www.serverless.com/plugins/serverless-prune-plugin)
 - Terraform
 - Create package through Github Actinos
 - Create system for versioning
-- Connect a dynamoDB to SLS
-  - save number of calls for each user

 ### Problems encountered that are worth mentioning

 - reading package.json with the purpose of showing the app's version
   - The actual issue is finding the package.json file when executing the binary from various folders in the user's machine
+- Deploying the authentication sls function which works fine locally
+  - Invalid model specified: Validation Result: warnings : [], errors : [Invalid model schema specified]

 ### Links that helped me build this